Heading to Tiong Bahru with the kiddos but not sure what to see or do? Here's our guide to all things family-friendly in this hip 'hood.

 Cat Socrates

-A hop, skip, and a jump away from nano & bird is Cat Socrates.
-Head to this treasure trove of a store for gifts galore.
+Cat Socrates is a literal treasure trove of a store – head here for gifts galore.
 Even the fussiest person on your present buying list will be well catered for here.
-There’s also a great selection of unique toys and stationery on offer.
+There’s also a great selection of unique toys and stationery on offer, including uniquely Singapore inspired homewares and fashion pieces.
 Chances are, you won’t be leaving empty-handed.

 Where: Cat Socrates, 78 Yong Siak St, #01-14, Singapore 163078